-The 1in diameter stainless tube (recycled from an old awning frame) go into sockets drilled in the iroko – easy to do and very strong.
+The 1in diameter stainless tubes (recycled from an old awning frame) go into sockets drilled in the iroko – easy to do and very strong.
 But, if I were to do the job again, I would use 3⁄4in tube for the cross pieces so the table would fold down flatter.

 I’m still not sure what went wrong on our first attempt, but we had to drill a second set of holes to get it right.
 Perhaps it would have been more sensible to set the table up square first, and then marked where the holes should go.

 Made to measure

 Of course, other boats would have different dimensions.
 Without the overhanging seats it should be possible to lift up the entire cockpit grating.
 Instead of the fixed surround, you could then have a deep sill rather like an old fashioned card table.